 Blind Scan provides an auto-discovery mode that quickly detects active RF channels at any selected location, enabling you to validate active 4G, 5G and 5G DSS services, particularly in CBRS band and DAS environments.
+Note that Blind Scanner (FR2) is only available in RA44MA-O module.

-- 1 Tap Blind Scanner on the MODE panel. - 2 Tap the Blind Scanner measurement mode, then tap Done.
+- 1 Tap Blind Scanner on the MODE panel. - 2 Tap the Blind Scanner or Blind Scanner (FR2) measurement mode, then tap Done.

-Configuring blind scan
+Configuring blind scanr